-At least a Grade 6 in GCSE English is needed if full benefit is to be gained from the course.
+Grade 6 in GCSE English.
 Grade 5 or above in GCSE History is advisable.

 What is A-level History?

 History is a fascinating and exciting subject.
 It is also challenging and demanding.
 Advanced level study rewards students with a unique perspective from which to view the world and with which to make sense of many apparently confusing issues.